mpv-player/mpv/DOCS/man/input.rst

     (the ``ab-loop-a`` property); the second the ``B`` point, and the third will clear both points.

-``vo-cmdline "<args>"``
-    Reset the sub-option of the current VO.
-Currently works with ``opengl`` (including ``opengl-hq``).
-The argument is the sub-option string usually passed to the VO on the command line.
-Not all sub-options can be set, but those which can will be reset even if they don't appear in the argument.
-    This command might be changed or removed in the future.

 ``drop-buffers``
     Drop audio/video/demuxer buffers, and restart from fresh.
 Might help with unseekable streams that are going out of sync.